CDPHE-bioinformatics/CDPHE-mpox/README.md

 This repo contains all our mpox related workflows.

 Currently we use the XGen tiled amplicon primer scheme for WGS.
-We then perform genome assemlby using [Theiagen Genomic's PHB wf_theiacov_illumina_pe.wdl](https://github.com/theiagen/public_health_bioinformatics/tree/main/workflows/theiacov) on the Terra platform.
-Following assembly we transfer the resutls and intermediate files to our gcp buckets using the TheaiCov_mpox_transfer.wdl.
+We then perform genome assembly using [Theiagen Genomic's PHB wf_theiacov_illumina_pe.wdl](https://github.com/theiagen/public_health_bioinformatics/tree/main/workflows/theiacov) on the Terra platform.
+Following assembly we transfer the resutls and intermediate files to our GCP buckets using the TheaiCov_mpox_transfer.wdl.

 ## transfer TheiaCov_mpox_transfer.wdl
 This wdl workflow transfers the result files and intermediate files from the wf_theiacov_illumina_pe.wdl workflow to our bucket.